Shiny White Suburban

 Why would they cancel you, he asks.

-Because you’re not supposed to feel conflicted, I snap, heading outside to burn.
+Because you’re not supposed to feel conflicted, I snap, heading outside to burn a pile of brush.

 *